IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* In TaikoJiro 1, the gameplay of `GAME:Jube` was unimplemented and was autoplay-only.
+* In TaikoJiro 1, the gameplay of `GAME:Jube` & `GAME:Bm` was unimplemented and was autoplay-only.

 ### COURSE: